OliverCollins/Learn_SQL/README.md

 WHERE Row = 1;
 ```

-Our modified table would now look like:
+Our modified Login table would now look like:

 Row | Username      | Password      | Email                       |
 --- | ------------- | ------------- | --------------------------- |